comit-network/RFCs/RFC-003-SWAP-basic.md

 The Hash Time Locked Contract (HTLC) is the primary construct used in this protocol.
 An HTLC locks an asset until one of two possible paths are activated:

 - **Activation with secret**: The contract is activated with a *secret*.
-The hash of the secret must match the hash in the contract.
+The hash of the secret MUST match the hash in the contract.
 - **Activation after expiry**: The contract is activated after a time fixed in the contract.

 Each activation path transfers the asset to a different party.
 The parties are decided at the time of contract creation.